Kausalya-H/DoubtSphere/README.md

-# DoubtSphere
+# DoubtSphere 🚀

-Built a full-stack real-time doubt resolution platform with first-accept locking system using React, Node.js, and MongoDB.
+A full-stack real-time doubt resolution platform with a first-accept locking system.